-This 30-minute stretching plan provided by physical therapists can be done at three different levels (easy, moderate, or advanced) depending on your fitness, age, and desired challenge.
+This 30-minute stretching plan provided by physical therapists can be done at three different levels (easy, moderate, or advanced).
+Choose the one that's right for you based on your fitness, age, and desired challenge.
 In addition to being physically active each day and avoiding sitting for long periods, it’s essential to keep your body flexible by stretching daily.
 This stretching program should be done after getting at least five minutes of physical activity to warm up.

-Tip: Try to fit stretching and strengthening into things that you enjoy like a daily TV show or listening to music or a podcast.
+Tip: Try to fit stretching and strengthening into things that you enjoy.
+Do these exercises while watching a daily TV show or listening to music or a podcast.

 Get Ready for Fun Times To Come

-Following these tips will help you stay healthy and keep you ready to return to your favorite activities when circumstances permit.
+Following these tips will help you stay healthy.
+And they'll keep you ready to return to your favorite activities when circumstances permit.
 While we all work together to fight this pandemic and do our part to protect ourselves and our communities from COVID-19, let’s stay active.
 Even while we’re apart, we’re all in this together.